boozallen/sdp-docs/pages/deployment-guides/openshift/2_2_Pipeline_Config.rst

 build off of.

-This page covers the creation of a simple pipeline configuration repository, a repository that contains files that define one or more pipelines, containing a single governance tier. |More_on_pipeline_governance|.
+This page covers the creation of a simple pipeline configuration repository, a repository containing files that define one or more pipelines, with a single governance tier in the root. |More_on_pipeline_governance|.

 ===================
 Create a Repository
 ===================

-Use an SCM like GitHub to create a repository to store your pipeline configuration.
+Use an SCM like GitHub to |create_a_repository| to store your pipeline configuration.
 This way you can access, share, and maintain pipeline configuration like any other piece of code.